cloudfoundry/bosh-azure-cpi-release/src/bosh_azure_cpi/README.md

 * `type` (required)
   can be either `dynamic` for a DHCP assigned IP by Azure, or 'manual' to use an assigned IP by BOSH director, or `vip` to use a reserved public IP (which needs to be already allocated)

+* `security_group` (optional)
+  which [security group](https://azure.microsoft.com/en-us/documentation/articles/virtual-networks-nsg/) to apply to all VMs placed on this network.
+Default to the security group specified by default_security_group in the global CPI settings unless a security group is specified on a resource pool for a VM.
+The security group can be specified either on a resource pool or on a network.

 ### Disk options